Not All Infinities Are Equal: The Cross-Entropy Asymmetry Behind Hallucination

 violating mass S(p, q)

 Truth p in muted outline, model q in accent.
-Drag the top of any q bar, or use the presets. 'match' makes q = p — both cross-entropies are finite and equal to H(p). 'miss truth on C' sets q_C = 0 while p_C > 0 — H(p, q) blows up, H(q, p) stays finite. 'add falsehood on D' gives q mass on a coordinate where p has zero — H(p, q) is essentially unchanged, but H(q, p) blows up.
-Cross-entropy enforces coverage of p with infinite force; it doesn't care about q's precision.
+Drag the top of any q bar, or use the presets. 'match' makes q = p, both cross-entropies are finite and equal to H(p). 'miss truth on C' sets q_C = 0 while p_C > 0, H(p, q) blows up, H(q, p) stays finite. 'add falsehood on D' gives q mass on a coordinate where p has zero, H(p, q) is essentially unchanged, but H(q, p) blows up.
+Cross-entropy enforces coverage of p with infinite force; q's precision it pressures only finitely, through the simplex.

 The per-coordinate reading is sharp.
 In isolation, putting mass on a real outcome the model had assigned zero to is the only way to incur an unbounded penalty, and putting mass on an outcome that cannot happen is, term by term, free.

-It is worth being precise about what this is and what it is not.
-Per-coordinate, the asymmetry is exact.
-As a description of a training step, it is one half of the story.
-The other half is the simplex constraint: in a softmax output, mass placed on a falsehood necessarily comes from somewhere, including, in general, from real outcomes.
-So adding falsehood is not literally free in practice; it competes with coverage through the simplex.
-The asymmetry is a bias, not an unconstrained optimum.
-The bias is real and points unambiguously toward overcoverage under uncertainty; the strict “optimal strategy” framing would require that the model’s mass on real outcomes be insensitive to its mass on imaginary ones, which is not how the softmax works.
+So is adding falsehood literally free?
+Per coordinate, yes, exactly.
+Per training step, not quite, and the gap is the simplex constraint: in a softmax output, mass placed on a falsehood necessarily comes from somewhere, including, in general, from real outcomes, so falsehood competes with coverage through the normalization.
+The asymmetry is therefore a bias, not an unconstrained optimum, but the bias is real and it points unambiguously toward overcoverage under uncertainty.

-With that caveat in place, the bias still does most of the explanatory work.
-A vision-language model that describes ten objects in an image containing five real objects pays a far smaller marginal cross-entropy for distributing some of its probability over the five hallucinated descriptions than it would pay for zeroing out any of the five real ones.
+With that caveat in place, the bias still does most of the explanatory work, and it is the mechanism behind the photo this post opened on.
+The model describing ten objects in a five-object image pays a far smaller marginal cross-entropy for distributing some of its probability over the five hallucinated descriptions than it would pay for zeroing out any of the five real ones.
 The per-coordinate calculus shows up at every training step, in every gradient, and is consistent with the overgenerate-rather-than-undergenerate pattern observed in instruction-tuned models.
-Pre-training spent its gradients on coverage; refusal — declining to assign probability mass to a wrong answer — looks like the behaviour the loss had been steadily discouraging.
+Pre-training spent its gradients on coverage; refusal, declining to assign probability mass to a wrong answer, looks like the behaviour the loss had been steadily discouraging.

 Both the asymmetry above and the growth-rate story reduce, in the worst case, to the same singularity.
 The Kullback–Leibler divergence